-- March 2017 STAAR grades 4 and 7 writing; grades 5 and 8 reading; and grades 5 and 8 mathematics - May 2017 STAAR grades 3, 4, 6, and 7 mathematics; grades 3, 4, 6 and 7 reading; grades 5 and 8 science; and grade 8 social studies - spring 2017 STAAR Algebra I, English I, English II, biology, and U.S. history EOC assessments
+- April 2018 STAAR grades 4 and 7 writing; grades 5 and 8 reading; and grades 5 and 8 mathematics - May 2018 STAAR grades 3, 4, 6, and 7 mathematics; grades 3, 4, 6 and 7 reading; grades 5 and 8 science; and grade 8 social studies - spring 2018 STAAR Algebra I, English I, English II, Biology, and U.S. History EOC assessments

-Students and districts may find it helpful to use the Item Analysis Summary Report in conjunction with the 2017 STAAR released tests.
+Students and districts may find it helpful to use the Item Analysis Summary Report in conjunction with the 2018 STAAR released tests.
 For STAAR grades 3-5, English and Spanish results are reported separately.
-For additional information, refer to the 2017 Interpreting Assessment Reports.
+For additional information, refer to the 2018 Interpreting Assessment Reports page of the TEA website.